jitsi/handbook/docs/dev-guide/iframe.md

 **`api = new JitsiMeetExternalAPI(domain, options)`**

-After you have installed the Meet API library, you need to create the Jitsi Meet API object.
+After you have installed the Meet API library, you then need to create the Jitsi Meet API object.

-The API object constructor can use the following options:
+The API object constructor uses the following options:

 * **domain**: The domain used to build the conference URL (e.g., **`meet.jit.si`**).